toddledev/documentation/docs/08-pages/04-static-and-dynamic/index.md

 ## Static pages

-Static pages contain content defined added directly to the Nordcraft canvas that doesn't change unless you publish updates.
+Static pages contain content added directly to the Nordcraft canvas that doesn't change unless you publish updates.
 They:

 - Have fixed content created directly in the editor
 - Display the same information to all users